evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Performance

-With overboost, the Audi RS e-tron GT reaches a maximum power of 475 kW (646 hp / 637 bhp).
-Without overboost, it provides a strong 440 kW (598 hp / 590 bhp).
-The maxium torque is at 830 Nm (613 lb-ft).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.3 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.
+With overboost, the Audi RS e-tron GT delivers an astonishing maximum power of 630 kW (857 hp / 845 bhp).
+Even without overboost, it boasts a formidable 560 kW (761 hp / 751 bhp).
+The maximum torque reaches an incredible 865 Nm (638 lb-ft).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in a mere 2.8 seconds and achieves a top speed of 250 km/h (155 mph), underscoring its breathtaking performance.

 ## Battery, range, and charging

-The high-capacity battery has a gross capacity of 93,4 kWh and a net usable capacity of 83,7 kWh, providing an 9,7 kWh buffer (10.4%) for battery protection.
+The high-capacity battery has a gross capacity of 105 kWh and a net usable capacity of 97 kWh, providing an 8 kWh buffer (7.6%) for battery protection.
 Operating at a nominal voltage of 725 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 495 to 447 km (308-278 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 601 to 550 km (374-342 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 16.9 kWh/100 km for the base model and 18.7 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 16.1 kWh/100 km for the base model and 17.6 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 270 kW.
-Charging from 0% to 100% takes approximately 50 minutes, while a more typical charging scenario from 10% to 80% takes 18 minutes with an average charging speed at 196 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 65%.
-This results in an effective charging speed, including time lost, of 165 kW, with each charging session taking about 19 minutes and 53 seconds..
-This efficient charging capability makes the Audi RS e-tron GT a convenient option for long-distance travel.
+The vehicle supports fast DC charging with a maximum power of 320 kW.
+Charging from 0% to 100% takes approximately 46 minutes, while a more typical charging scenario from 10% to 80% takes 15 minutes with an average charging speed at 265 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 65%.
+This results in an effective charging speed, including time lost, of 212 kW, with each charging session taking about 18 minutes and 32 seconds..
+This exceptionally fast charging capability makes the Audi RS e-tron GT one of the most efficient and convenient EVs for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 10 minutes.
-This journey would require three charging stops from 3% to 58%, with a total charging time of 51 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 8 hours and 55 minutes.
+This journey would require two charging stops from 1% to 65%, with a total charging time of 35 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 7 hours and 36 minutes.
+As a result, you can charge the battery 0-100% from home in about 8 hours and 49 minutes.
 You can also select an optional onboard charger that supports up to 22 KW charging.
-As a result, you can charge the battery 0-100% from home in about 3 hours and 48 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 24 minutes.

-{{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt/charging_1_st.jpg" title="Audi RS e-tron GT" width="3000" height="2249"  >}}
+{{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt/charging_2_st.jpg" title="Audi RS e-tron GT" width="3000" height="2250"  >}}

 ### Charge port